Irregular triads in 3-uniform hypergraphs: Introduction

+The work described above shows that in the setting of graphs, looking for dichotomies in the behavior of hereditary properties with respect to regular partitions leads directly to notions of primary importance in model theory.
+Specifically, the work of Malliaris and Shelah showed that dichotomies related to irregular pairs lead directly to stability theory, a core part of modern model theory.
+The aim of this paper is to investigate analogous results in the setting of $3$-uniform hypergraphs.

 Analogues of Szemer\'{e}di's regularity lemma for hypergraphs were considered desirable for many years, with the earliest examples appearing in the late 1980s \cite{Haviland.1989} and early 1990s \cite{Chung.1990}.
+This early version of hypergraph regularity involved partitioning the vertex set of a hypergraph so that most triples of vertex parts satisfy a certain quasirandomness condition with respect to the hyperedges.
+This type of regularity is now often referred to as \emph{weak hypergraph regularity}.

-However, it wasn't until the early 2000s that more sophisticated notions of hypergraph regularity were conceived, which went hand in hand with powerful counting lemmas and increasingly general removal lemmas \cite{Frankl.2002, Nagle.2003, Rodl.2005, Gowers.20063gk,Gowers.2007, Rodl.2004, Nagle.2006}.
+In the early 2000s, more sophisticated notions of hypergraph regularity were conceived, which went hand in hand with powerful counting lemmas and increasingly general removal lemmas \cite{Frankl.2002, Nagle.2003, Rodl.2005, Gowers.20063gk,Gowers.2007, Rodl.2004, Nagle.2006}.
 For a detailed history, we refer the reader to \cite{Nagle.2013}.
 As in the case of graphs, these counting lemmas have found robust applications, including the first fully finitary proof of the multidimensional Szemer\'{e}di's theorem \cite{Gowers.2007} and other, more classical applications in extremal combinatorics \cite{Balogh.2012}.

-Following the work of Malliaris and Shelah, several results appeared that illustrate how certain model theoretic notions yield different kinds of ``tame'' regularity lemmas for hypergraphs \cite{Chernikov.20156sq, Chernikov.2016zb, Chernikov.2020,Ackerman.2017}.
-During this time, the field also gained an understanding of theorems in the same spirit proved earlier and/or by researchers outside of model theory (e.g. \cite{Alon.2007, Lovasz.2010, Alon.20058t, Basu.2009,Fox.2017bfo}).
-As a result, tame regularity lemmas are now well known as points of connection between the infinitary perspective of model theory and the more finitary perspective of combinatorics.
-Indeed, some of this work demonstrates explicit connections between strong regularity lemmas and model theoretic tools, such as compact domination, indiscernible sequences, and definability of types (see \cite{Malliaris.2014, Pillay.2016, Pillay.2020}).
+We will refer to this type of regularity as \emph{strong hypergraph regularity}.
+In the setting of a $3$-uniform hypergraph $H=(V,E)$, a strong regular decomposition consists of a partition $\calP_{vert}=\{V_1,\ldots, V_t\}$ of the vertex set $V$, along with, for each $ij\in {[t]\choose 2}$, a partition of the pairs $K_2[V_i,V_j]=\bigcup_{\alpha\leq \ell}P_{ij}^{\alpha}$, so that certain quasirandomness properties hold.
+The essential ``unit'' in such a regular decomposition is a so-called \emph{triad}, which is a $3$-partite graph of the form $(V_i\cup V_j\cup V_k, P_{ij}^{\alpha}\cup P_{ik}^{\beta}\cup P_{jk}^{\gamma})$.
+The strong regularity lemma then roughly says that every large $3$-uniform hypergraph has an equitable decomposition so that almost all triples of vertices are in a regular triad (for details, see Section \ref{subsec:quasi1}).